locnnil/workshop/docs/explanation/interfaces/gpu-interface.rst

 both subject to |project_markup|'s
 :ref:`validation rules <exp_interfaces_validation>`.

-Also,
-the :command:`workshop connect` and :command:`workshop disconnect` commands can be invoked manually after the workshop has started.
+After the workshop has started, the :command:`workshop connect` and :command:`workshop disconnect` commands can be used to manage the connection manually.

 Establishing a connection means the host's GPUs are directly available inside the workshop